ljpengelen/vertx-demo/post.md

 The example below shows an application consisting of two verticles.
 It illustrates Vert.x's event bus.
-The event bus allows you to broadcast messages to any interested receiver as well as send messages to a single receiver.
+The event bus allows you to broadcast messages to any number of interested receivers as well as send messages to a single receiver.
 The broadcasted messages end up at each of the receivers registered for an address, whereas the messages sent directly end up at a single receiver.